School Committee - October 11, 2023

 We have to reestablish limits on behavior and reestablish authority.

-On to Tobin Aspar.
+On to Tobin Asklar.

-I'm sorry, Tobin, I was distracted for a second, not forgetting who you were.
+Sorry, Tobin, I was distracted for a second, not forgetting who you were.

+Go ahead, Tobin.
 I will start your time now.

 Hi, my name is Tobin Asklar.

+I use they, them pronouns.
+I'm speaking as a parent of three children in the Sharon Public Schools and for myself.
 First, I'm holding in my heart the Sharon Jewish population and Israeli friends and strangers who bore the horrific and murderous terrorist massacre on Saturday and their aftermath.

-I denounce the attacks and the continued acts of antisemitism that have erupted worldwide and even locally in response to brutal killing, torture, and hostage-taking of Jewish people in Israel.
+I denounce the attacks and the continued acts of anti-Semitism that have erupted worldwide and even locally in response to brutal killing, torture, and hostage-taking of Jewish people in Israel.
+These howering events and now the resulting war bring not only the pain of civilian devastation and killing, but more anti-Semitic and anti-Islamic rhetoric in the United States.

 On a personal note, I want to thank the Sharon Public Schools and Temple Sinai's Hebrew School for teaching my children and keeping them safe.